iszczesniak/cpp/memory/index.md

 # Function calls

-When calling a function we pass an argument by either value or by reference.
-Also, a function can return the result by value or by reference.
+When calling a function we pass an argument by either value or reference.
+Also, a function can return its result by either value or reference.

 ## Passing arguments